sleepjie/Valanar/Valanar Superdocument.md

 - The King’s Woods: Sacred grounds reserved for royal coronations, embodying Nydessa's conquest and legacy.
 - Whaler’s Bay
 ##### Settlements & Structures
+Nydessa is divided into four separate constituencies; the Iron Banner, Emberloft, the Mire Plains and The Overgrowth.
 ###### **Iron Banner**
 **Ironrath**
 The second-largest city in the country, historically accounting for over a third of Nydessa’s military force.
 Home to the **Iron Banner**, the city is a fortress in its own right, producing elite soldiers and siege weaponry.
 Founded by Lord William Hawthorne, it remains a stronghold of martial tradition.